|Elliott Sound Products||Valves vs. Transistors (Part I)|

 The inefficient valve stage and poorly regulated supply make it appear that you can get an extra 3dB of amp headroom.
 Since most valve amps have a comparatively soft clipping characteristic, some peak clipping will be inaudible because they don't create a cascade of high order harmonics.
 If it's only transient peaks that clip, it may go completely unnoticed, regardless of the type of amp.

-With programme material and a loudspeaker load connected, the peak amplitude you will see is unlikely to exceed 25V, or an apparent 39W.
-Compared to the valve amp, this is well down - 2.2dB instead of 3dB.
-Neither amp can possibly achieve 10dB though - that's an apparent 300W output, requiring a voltage swing of ±50V across the speaker.
-Quite clearly, while there is certainly a difference between the two amps, it's not massive (0.8dB in fact).
+With programme material and a loudspeaker load connected, the peak amplitude you will see is unlikely to exceed 25V (~17.7V RMS), or an apparent 39W.
+Compared to the valve amp, this is well down - 0.3dB instead of 3dB.
+Neither amp can possibly achieve even 6dB, let alone 10dB - the latter is an apparent 300W output, requiring a voltage swing of ±50V across the speaker.
+Quite clearly, while there is certainly a difference between the two amps, it's not massive (2.7dB in fact).
+It is readily noticeable though, and some valve amps seem 'louder' than they should be based solely on their power rating into a dummy load.

-When the transistor amp clips, provided it's only on the occasional transient, it will generally be inaudible, just as was the case with the valve amp.
-At one stage, the term "dynamic headroom" was specified to try to prevent silly power specifications like music power, peak (music) power and peak-to-peak (music) power.
+When a transistor amp clips, provided it's only on the occasional transient, it will generally be inaudible, just as was the case with the valve amp.
+At one stage, the term 'dynamic headroom' was specified to try to prevent silly power specifications like music power, peak (music) power and peak-to-peak (music) power.
 These were grossly inflated, bore absolutely no relationship to reality, and generally gave the industry a bad name.

 In general, well designed valve and transistor amps of the same rated power and similar specifications will sound just as loud as each other.
-There may be a very slight advantage towards the valve amp, but the overall difference is unlikely to exceed 1dB.
-Any claim that a valve amp sounds louder is generally wishful thinking, and will not stand up to scrutiny.
+There may be a very slight advantage towards the valve amp, but depending on the quality of the power supply, the overall difference is unlikely to exceed 2dB in most cases.
+Many claims that valve amps sound louder are generally wishful thinking.

 Valve amps generate heat, whether they are making music or just sitting idle.
 Whether you consider this to be a problem or not probably depends to some extent on your views on global warming (aka climate change) and whether or not your listening room is air-conditioned.
 None of this is relevant in the middle of winter.
 A typical valve amp may dissipate around 100W or more whenever it's turned on, and somewhat more if it's played loudly.
 Most transistor amps (Class-A excepted) dissipate perhaps 10-20W when idle, depending on output power.